Azure/Copilot-For-Security/Plugins/Community Based Plugins/Microsoft Defender XDR Custom Plugin Scenarios/MDA Advanced Threat Protection (ATP) Detection/readme.md

 - Get a list of Advanced Threat Protection malware events from Cloud Apps for the past 24 hours
 - Fetch a list of Advanced Threat Protection malware events from Office Activity for the past 30 days
-- List the ATP malware events from Office Activity for the past 24 hours
+- List the ATP malware events from Cloud Apps for the past 24 hours
 - Get a list of ATP malware events from Office Activity for the past 30 days

 #### Example Usage